swuuws/swuuws/README.md

 - Multi-language support
 - Good system architecture

-Swuuws is accessible, powerful, can quickly build projects, and easy to maintain
+Swuuwss is accessible, powerful, can quickly build projects, and easy to maintain

 ## Installation